ZIBOWANGKANGYU/Vancouver_transit/README.md

 In this project, I try to understand the relationship between demographic characters and use of public transit in the Greater Vancouver Area, and model how access to transit services and infrastructure impacts transit use.

 Firstly, I gathered [General Transit Feed Specification (GTFS)](https://gtfs.org/) data for Greater Vancouver, and Canada's 2016 census.
 I cleaned both datasets and selected relevant variables.

 Secondly, I extracted information about people's access to, and usage of public transportation across Greater Vancouver's neighborhoods.
 I also conducted an overview of Vancouver's transit service, and local residents' demographic characters in general.

 Thirdly, I built the data table for machine learning modeling, and applied LASSO and random forest models.
 I concluded that access to transit services is a key determinant of residents' use of public transportation.
 I identified areas where increased transit services will lead to the most increase in transit usage.

+# Report

+The final report can be found [here](https://zibowangkangyu.github.io/Vancouver_transit4/), and a Jupyter Notebook for presentation can be found [here](https://nbviewer.jupyter.org/github/ZIBOWANGKANGYU/Vancouver_transit/blob/master/Model_analysis.ipynb).

+Other posts in this series include [data sources](https://zibowangkangyu.github.io/Vancouver_transit1/), [key variables](https://zibowangkangyu.github.io/Vancouver_transit2/) and [machine learning modeling](https://zibowangkangyu.github.io/Vancouver_transit3/).

 # Usage